 cPanel provides a variety of tools to help you monitor your website’s performance.
 Here are the most commonly used ones:

-The Visitors tool in cPanel gives you a quick overview of the most recent visitors to your website.
+The Visitors tool in cPanel gives you a real-time snapshot of the most recent visitors to your website.
 It provides details such as:

-This tool is particularly useful for identifying trends in visitor behavior and spotting unusual activity, such as potential security threats.
+This tool is particularly useful for identifying traffic spikes or unusual activity, such as potential security threats.

-Awstats is a great tool for understanding your audience and identifying which content resonates most with them.
+Awstats is a great tool for understanding long-term trends and patterns in your website traffic.

-The Bandwidth tool in cPanel helps you monitor how much data your website is using.
-It provides a graphical representation of bandwidth usage over time, allowing you to:
+The Bandwidth tool in cPanel helps you monitor how much data your website is transferring.
+It provides a breakdown of bandwidth usage by:

-The Errors tool logs any issues visitors encounter when trying to access your website, such as 404 errors (page not found) or server errors.
-By reviewing this log, you can:
+The Errors tool logs any issues visitors encounter when trying to access your website, such as:

-The Raw Access tool provides unprocessed log files of your website’s traffic.
-While it may not be as user-friendly as other tools, it’s invaluable for advanced users who want to:
+The Raw Access tool allows you to download raw log files of your website’s traffic.
+These logs contain detailed information about every request made to your server.
+While this data may be overwhelming for beginners, it’s invaluable for advanced users who want to perform custom analysis or troubleshoot specific issues.

-The Metrics Editor allows you to customize which metrics tools are available in your cPanel interface.
+The Metrics Editor tool lets you customize which metrics and analytics tools are enabled for your cPanel account.
 This is particularly useful if you want to streamline your dashboard and focus only on the tools you use most frequently.

 To get the most out of cPanel’s metrics and analytics tools, follow these best practices: